statikbe/laravel-filament-flexible-content-blocks/README.md

 :rocket: For a complete, out-of-the-box, content management solution, check out our new [Filament Flexible Content Block Pages](https://github.com/statikbe/laravel-filament-flexible-content-block-pages) package with page management, a menu builder, tag management and many SEO features.

+## Versions

+- For Filament v3 use `statikbe/laravel-filament-flexible-content-blocks:^3.0`
+- For Filament v4 & v5 use `statikbe/laravel-filament-flexible-content-blocks:^4.0`

 ## Upgrades

 ### Upgrade to v2